baldwindavid/padlock_authorization/README.markdown

 A nice side effect of this is that it sets you up nicely in the event that you have multiple contexts, sites, subdomains using this application.

-You could do the same thing to mimick Class or Controller roles.
+You could do the same thing to mimic Class or Controller roles.
 Just wrap the has_role? method and you're good to go.

 There are also already plugins that do object-based authorization.
 Many of the thoughts and